A Family Division Children’s Court search warrant authorises a named member of the police force or generally all members of Victoria Police to:

 - Where there is uncertainty about how to proceed or where the warrant is connected with initiating court action, seek legal advice from the Child Protection Litigation Office or a divisional legal officer.

-- Contact Records Services Division (RSD) Victoria Police on 8335 6203 to confirm there is no current outstanding warrant for the child or young person.
+- Contact Records Services Division (RSD) Victoria Police to confirm there is no current outstanding warrant for the child or young person.
+See Police Contacts.

 - Inform local uniform police or SOCIT about the warrant application, including the urgency of executing a particular warrant and any information regarding immediate action required such as seeking medical treatment for the child.
 This allows police to plan the execution of the warrant.

 - Complete the affidavit in support of an application to issue a Children’s Court search warrant in CRIS.
-The template is available in Court -Affidavits forms.
+The template is available in 2615 Affidavits – forms.

 - For a primary or breach warrant, include a succinct description of the protective concerns, action taken by child protection and the reasons the warrant is necessary to ensure the safety of the child or young person.